 No matter what new and improved versions are produced, it is the Model 63 which is often seen as the ideal melding of better characteristics: a good trigger, ample capacity, efficient sights and a just-right heft lend the Model 63 to easy shot placement and comfortable carry, even on extended forays.

 In the next section, we’ll dive into the specifics of this cherished rimfire.

 Model 63 Features

 The Model 63 is instantly and unmistakably recognizable as a double-action Smith & Wesson.
-The trigger, exposed hammer, and sideplate arrangement are all standard S&W, as is the cylinder release and crane arrangement.
-Construction is entirely of stainless steel, and in current production models grips are low-profile and shallowly grooved rubber.
+The trigger, exposed hammer, and sideplate arrangement are all standard S&W, as is the cylinder release and crane arrangement on the left side of the frame.

 Weighing approximately 24 ½ oz. empty and scarcely more than that loaded with eight shots of .22 LR, as far as all-stainless guns go the Model 63 is a cinch to carry concealed on your person or in a bag or pack.
 Stem to stern it measures just a scootch over 7”.
 This is not a gun that gobbles up real estate.